- Rate Movie[Total: 26 Average: 2.7]

 |Overseas Gross: $18,288,466

 The Cave came in on the low side of the genre with $6,147,294 — placing #5 for the weekend led by holdover The 40-Year-Old Virgin.
-Horror films usually don’t score well with cinemascore exit polls and audiences gave The Cave a C- and the pic declined 52% in its second frame to $2,948,695 and dropped 54% the following weekend to $1,355,355.
-The Cave left theaters with a total of $15,007,991.
-Sony would see back about $8.25 million after theaters take their cut of the ticket price, leaving part of the P&A expenses in the red and their acquisition costs uncovered.
+Horror films usually don’t score well with Cinemascore exit polls and audiences gave The Cave a poor C- and it sank 52% in its second session to $2,948,695 and fell 54% the following weekend to $1,355,355.
+It left theaters with $15,007,991.
+Sony would see returned about $8.25M after theaters take their percentage of the ticket price — leaving part of the P&A expenses in the red and their acquisition costs uncovered.

 Entertainment distributed the film in the UK, which posted the best overseas gross with only $2,985,547 and Sony dumped the picture in Australia where it picked up $360,256.
 The overseas cume was $18,288,466 across a handful of distributors and despite being partially funded from Germany, The Cave went straight to video there